Mohring effect: Example

 For example, suppose that passengers arrive randomly at a bus stop over the course of an hour, while the bus arrives once per hour.
 The average waiting time is 30 minutes.
 If the number of passengers per hour increases sufficiently to justify two buses per hour, then the average waiting time falls to 15 minutes.
 The presence of additional users lowers the cost of existing passengers.
-This anti-congestion effect is opposite to the usual road congestion effect, where an increase in the number of the users decreases the speed and the quality of service of the other users.
+This anti-congestion effect is opposite to the usual road congestion effect, where an increase in the number of users decreases the speed and the quality of service of the other users.

 Transit subsidies

 The Mohring effect is often referenced in support of transit subsidies, on the grounds that subsidy is required to achieve marginal cost pricing when the Mohring effect is relevant.
 The average cost of a passenger-journey includes the average waiting time, while the marginal cost includes only the average waiting time less the diminution in total waiting time caused by the increase in frequency.
-Average cost thus exceeds marginal cost, and subsidy that bridges the gap is said to improve welfare.
+Average cost thus exceeds marginal cost, and a subsidy that bridges the gap is said to improve welfare.